If you'd rather use another programming language, see:

 |Suspend/resume||When you handle app suspension and resumption, users will have a better experience with your app.
 They can switch away from your app and return to find it right where they left off, as if the app had been running in the background.|

-Contracts enable interaction between Windows and one or more Windows Store apps.
+Contracts enable interaction between the operating system and one or more Windows Runtime apps.

 |File picker||You can help users pick files from your app while they are using another app.
 Users gain freedom and flexibility.
 Apps increase their popularity by participating in file picker contracts.|